 Why do Muslims use a rug for prayer?

-When a Muslim prays anywhere but the mosque, there is no guarantee he will not touch any najis, or the filth which Allah prohibited to touch (the impurities such faeces, urine, sperm, excrement, period blood, animal blood, traces of pork etc., it is difficult to say with certainty what exactly can stick to a man outside of the mosque, even the minute fraction of that filth shall render the whole of one’s prayer impure and displeasing to Allah).
-The prayer rug thus serves as defence against such impurities.
+When a Muslim prays anywhere but the mosque, there is no guarantee he will not touch any najis.
+Or the filth which Allah prohibited to touch (the impurities such faeces, urine, sperm, excrement, period blood, animal blood, traces of pork etc., it is difficult to say with certainty what exactly can stick to a man outside of the mosque.
+Even the minute fraction of that filth shall render the whole of one’s prayer impure and displeasing to Allah).
+The prayer rug thus serves as a defence against such impurities.

 Muslims began using prayer rugs in the 10th-11th centuries C.E., i.e. when Islam spread wide across the earth and far outside the Arabian Peninsula.

 Traditionally, it began to be woven 20 inches in width by 60 inches in length.
 This size ensured that during prostration the Muslim would touch his forehead on the rug rather than bare earth or the floor and thus preserve the prescribed purity from najis.

 The prayer rug is a kind of a ‘miniature mosque’.
 Muslims could feel it in their souls and therefore they started a pious tradition of putting images of mosques on it.
 For example, the first holiest site of Islam the Sacred Mosque Al-Haram in Mecca (or even the Kaaba inside of it).
 The second holiest site the Prophetic Mosque An-Nabawi in Medina and the third holiest site Al-Aqsa Mosque at the top of the Temple Mount in Jerusalem.

 Sometimes it would be a locally renowned mosque.
 Or maybe simply an arch with two columns (mihrab), the top of which is pointing at Mecca.